Attention. Energy distribution grids are now under high voltage. Smart energy allocation runs the wires.

 After obtaining measurements from the utility meters, it was critical that we analyzed the data correctly.

 When we look at the data from the utility meter, we see only bold numbers.
 Even if records are high, we don’t know the cause of the elevated energy usage.
 To understand consumption patterns, we need to rely on more comprehensive calculations.
 We should use data for normalized degree days, consider working hours, and on-premise people during facility operation.
 It is very important to ensure comparison of adequate data to build accurate benchmarks.

 We analyzed specific metrics to establish commodity benchmarks

-Our energy management system provided us with calculating algorithms for all necessary correlations.
+Our energy monitoring software provided us with calculating algorithms for all necessary correlations.
 We calculated energy use per square meter, normalized weather-related consumption patterns, and defined periods of peak load.
-The resulting metrics gave us more accurate and comprehensive insights into energy consumption.
+The resulting metrics gave us more accurate and comprehensive insights into energy consumption patterns.
 As an example, you can see how these five different schools used electricity over the period for which we collected measurements.